-Note: Section Six of the ABCC EOI/Tender Notification form requests extracts demonstrating inclusion of the Model Clauses.
+Note: Section Seven of the ABCC EOI/Tender Notification form requests extracts demonstrating inclusion of the Model Clauses.
 You will not need to provide the extracts, instead enter: Model Clauses used as per inclusion in Defence Suite of Contracts.

 Note: Defence should not advise tenderers on eligibility – tenderers should confirm their eligibility directly with ABCC.

 Note: Question 4.2 in Section 4 of the form (i.e. the Declaration of Compliance including Attachment A - Mandatory Information), relates to information that has been reproduced in Building Code 2016 Schedule of the tender proposal.